asmjit/asmjit/README.md

 ### Using Stack

 AsmJit uses stack automatically to spill variables if there is not enough registers to keep them all allocated.
-Stack is allocated automatically by Compiler and it's not allowed to manipulate it directly.
-However, Compiler provides an interface to allocate chunks of memory of user specified size and alignment on the stack.
+The stack frame is managed by `Compiler` that provides also an interface to allocate chunks of memory of user specified size and alignment.

 In the following example a stack of 256 bytes size is allocated, filled by bytes starting from 0 to 255 and then iterated again to sum all the values.